Youth Advisory Council

 (she/her)

-Elizabeth is a Grade 12 student at John G. Diefenbaker in Calgary, Alberta.
-As an immigrant, she developed a passion for understanding diverse cultures and human behaviours.
-This interest led her to explore psychology through online courses and personal research.
+Elizabeth is an undergraduate student at the University of Calgary, studying international relations.
+As an immigrant, she developed a passion for understanding diverse cultures and human behaviours, which sparked her interest in international affairs.
+She has also explored psychology through online courses and personal research.
 In addition to her academic pursuits, Elizabeth has a profound love for art, particularly drawing and painting.
-Her ultimate goal is to pursue a degree in science or arts, with a specialization in psychology, in order to deepen her understanding of human behaviour and have a positive impact on her community.
+Her ultimate goal is to make a positive impact on her community through her work in international relations, with a continued focus on human behaviour and global issues.

 Lily Overacker